 The new leaders of Western Europe mutually agreed that the Soviet Union would not stop with America and that Western Europe would likely be next.
 On top of that, they concluded that should the Soviets be pushed out of the United States, they would be desperate to make up for their defeat and that Western Europe would be a likely target.
 The European heads of state concluded that the only way to stand against the might of the Soviet Union would be to combine all their resources--political, military, and economical.
 The European leaders met in several locations over the next several months to discuss the formation of a new federation.
 These meetings went on into 1990.
 One of these meetings involved the status of the United Kingdom as a member state despite the fact that country was under Soviet military occupation.

 In July 1990, the Western European Union and European Economic Community completed the final details for the new Constitution of Europe as well as the name of the new federation.
 Initially several names were considered such as the European Union, the United States of Europe, the United European States, etc. The Constitution of the Federated States of Europe was signed on August 12, 1990.
-Over the next year, the new European federation went through a transitional stage.
+Over the next few months, the new European federation went through a transitional stage.
 The armed forces of all twelve member states were folded into the Armed Forces of the Federated States of Europe--each member still kept its own military which now operated like the National Guard.
 The new federation held its first national elections.
 Margaret Thatcher was elected Chancellor of the Federated States of Europe while Helmut Kohl was elected President of the European Parliament.

 On November 7th, 1990, the Federated States of Europe declared war on the Soviet Union and East Germany.
 Less then an hour after the declaration, the Western Europeans invaded East Germany and Soviet-occupied UK.
 The other Warsaw Pact states responded by declaring war on the Federated States of Europe.
 The Soviet Union had been focusing much of its attention on the war in the United States and had been barely able to keep their occupation forces supplied.
 However this unexpected declaration of war by the Federated States of Europe as well as the invasions of East Germany and the "People's Republic of Great Britain" had further complicated matters.
 The Soviet Forces in East Germany retaliated by invading West Berlin (The Soviets had left West Berlin alone earlier in the war in order to assure that Western Europe remained neutral).
 Over the next several months, the Soviets stretched their supply lines to the breaking point in an effort to contain the Western European onslaught as well as maintain a foothold in the United States.
 Despite their efforts, the Soviets were not able to prevent the Europeans from liberating London and surrounding East Berlin.